ubidots/ubidots-c-sharp/README.md

 As you may know a DataSource represents a device or a virtual source.

-You can access to the information of a single DataSource with the method GetDataSource() that receives a string with your DataSource ID as a parameter.
+You can access the information of a single DataSource with the method GetDataSource() which receives a string with your DataSource ID as a parameter.
 Let's asume we have a DataSource with an ID: _"0AkKNyF6VUiHAwP7obgC"_.

 ```csharp
 DataSource ExampleDataSource = Api.GetDataSource("0AkKNyF6VUiHAwP7obgC");
 ```

-If we want to bring a list of all the DataSources we have created in our accoount we can call the method GetDataSources():
+If we want to bring a list of all the DataSources in our accoount we can call the method GetDataSources():

 ```csharp
 DataSource[] ExampleDataSources = Api.GetDataSources();